AroicX/smart-raffle/README.md

 This project is apart of the Hardhat FreeCodeCamp video.

-Checkout the full blockchain course video [here.](https://www.youtube.com/watch?v=gyMwXuJrbJQ)
+Checkout the full blockchain course video by Patrick Collins [here.](https://www.youtube.com/watch?v=gyMwXuJrbJQ)

 # Getting Started